 As you’ve already seen in all of this review, my appraisal for KnI almost sees no ends, but it still just barely didn't get the adjective "flawless" by me, even though it came very, very close.
-Volume 3 did drop in quality a little bit, especially compared to the following two volumes to come, as it essentially just worked as a setup for the following two and did get entangled a little bit too much with a subplot presented in its third Volume.
-Additionally, Fukamachi and Habu steal every other character the show by just how well developed they are and by how much focus they receive from the narrative.
+Volume 3 did drop in quality a little bit, especially compared to the following two volumes to come, as it essentially just worked as a setup for what's to come and did get entangled a little bit too much with a subplot halfway through.
+Habu and Fukamachi, their interactions and mutual influence, especially und Fukamachi's outlook on life, are the prominent focus of KnI and provide an introspection almost unrivaled by its complexity and genuity.
 Nonetheless, this does definitely not mean that KnI's side characters aren't good at all, quite the contrary, since most of them offer enough substance to still feel genuine and human, even though they didn't receive as much focus as they would in some other Manga.

 These two minor flaws I did find while reading through this Manga is extremely and dare I say so, utterly negligible by the sheer amount of greatness this Manga offers in every category.
 If you’re looking for a mature, poetic and incredibly enclosed story with themes like escapism, pressure inflicted by both society and oneself, ambition and self-discovery, KnI might be the raw gem you’ve been looking for in all of your life, as it raises its greatness above the clouds and maybe even further beyond.

 I sincerely hope that this review got at least one person to read this wonderful piece of art on this sad day, where one of the greatest storyteller did decease from our world and hopefully this Manga will finally climb as much in the popularity ranks as it truly deserves.

 Rest In Peace Taniguchi Jiro.